-Innovative research using Breathe BioMedical’s breath analytics technology has shown promising results in a preliminary analysis demonstrating 88.2% accuracy in detecting early-stage breast cancer in women.
+Innovative research using Breathe BioMedical’s breath analytics technology has shown promising results in a preliminary analysis demonstrating 88.2% accuracy in detecting early-stage breast cancer in women with dense breast tissue.
 These exciting results were found to be independent of breast tissue density which is especially important given some of the challenges with medical imaging in women with dense breast tissue.
 The abstract, entitled, “Impact of breast density on classification of infrared spectroscopy for breath-based breast cancer screening” has been published online for the 2023 Annual Meeting of the American Society of Clinical Oncology (ASCO).
 This research was led by Dr. Farah Naz, Clinical & Academic Head of Oncology at the Saint John Regional Hospital.

 Breathe BioMedical’s breath analytics technology was used in this study to collect and analyze breath samples from 111 participants (71 patients with breast cancer and 40 controls).
 The subgroup analysis, comparing results in patients with dense breast tissue (31), versus those without (30), found that test accuracy is independent of breast tissue density.
 This research is being conducted in partnership with the Horizon Health Network, with machine learning analysis conducted by the Institute of Biomedical Engineering at the University of New Brunswick, and funding support from ResearchNB.